Fifty years after the university opened its doors, Herzing University’s president reflects on the one thing that has never changed: Herzing’s commitme

 Today, as the president of Herzing University, now a nonprofit private institution, I strive to continue that legacy.

 So many of our students come to us believing that earning a degree is impossible.
 At the same time, they know that it’s a necessity.
 Either they need to reenter the workforce, move beyond their hourly job, or advance in their current field.
 Career-focused education can make that possible, and we at Herzing have over 50 years of experience in helping people achieve their goals.
-It’s a commitment that goes beyond the classroom to supporting individual students’ needs, styles, and passions.
+It’s a commitment that goes beyond the classroom to support individual students’ needs, styles and passions.

 I am writing this message today as my commitment to you that Herzing University will help you discover that there are ways to pursue your college education, seek financial assistance and graduate with a degree.
 You can see what our students say about us, which is often, “Herzing feels like family.”

-About the Author: Renée Herzing has been President of Herzing University since March 1, 2009.
+Renée Herzing has been President of Herzing University since March 1, 2009.
 After attaining a bachelor’s degree from Brown University, she taught abroad in Scotland and Germany for nine years before completing her M.B.A. online.
 She has worked in various positions at Herzing at the campus level, including Registrar, Director of Admissions, and President of the Online Campus.
 Outside of work, she enjoys travel, music, and most of all, spending time with her husband and two children.